The Delaware Protected Series LLC vs. Other States

-Names of Series LLC owners are not required on public filings in Delaware
+Names of Protected Series LLC owners are not required on public filings in Delaware

 - It is optional in Delaware to list the names of the protected series in the LLC’s Certificate of Formation.
 Should you wish to file the protected series names, please let us know in the special comments field of your order form before submitting the order.
 You can even pre-designate protected series in the Certificate of Formation, simply by stating the formation includes series number one through one hundred.
 For example: “This LLC shall hereby designate and establish Series 1-100 as separate protected series, and may designate and terminate series from time to time through the LLC’s Operating Agreement.